 - 1/2 cup shredded Monterey Jack cheese

-- Chopped tomatoes, cilantro and green onions for toppings (optional)
+- chopped tomatoes, green onions, and cilantro for toppings

 Instructions

 - In a large oven safe skillet, heat the olive oil over medium-high heat.
-When the skillet is hot add in the green onion and jalapeño.
-Sauté for 2 minutes then add in the black beans, corn, shredded chicken, chili powder, cumin and garlic powder.
+When the skillet is hot add in the green onion and jalapeรฑo.
+Sautรฉ for 2 minutes then add in the black beans, corn, shredded chicken, chili powder, cumin and garlic powder.
 Season with salt and pepper and stir together until combined.

 - Add in the spaghetti squash strands and enchilada sauce.
 Stir together until combined and top with the shredded cheese.
 Bake for 15 minutes or until warmed through and the cheese is melted.
 Top with chopped tomatoes, cilantro and green onions if desired.